 It was also noted in the article that the previous year’s service had 863 cars in the village.

-It was reported that in West Millington, John V. Haas held initiation picnics of burning crosses, parade, fireworks on a very large farm off present day Haas Road in Bernards Township.
+It was reported that in West Millington, John V. Haas held picnic of burning crosses, parade, fireworks on a very large farm off present day Haas Road in Bernards Township.
 It was reported in the Bernardsville News that between 4,000-5,000 attended.
 The Bernardsville News also reported in 1924 that a rally that was scheduled by Mr. Haas of Basking Ridge was moved to the Liberty Corner Presbyterian Church.
+What people had to understand is that the LCPC was more conservative than the BRPC so the Klan was very tempting since they promoted strong Christian and family values.

 What was known as the “Kamelia” or the “Ladies of the Invisible Empire”, it was the auxiliary of the KKK for women.
 There was also a Junior Klan program as well.
 Both groups were noted marching in a parade on Central Avenue and Main Street in Millington in 1925.
 The report was that approximately 1,000 people marched in the two groups.